utk-eecs-crumpton-tas/cs102-handbook/docs/lab-walkthroughs/calculator.md

 - You cannot _re-use_ code.
 Don't repeat something you've already done.
 - You must use a `switch` statement.
-- You muse handle erroneous input.
+- You must handle erroneous input.
 If the user enters an invalid operator, you should output the appropriate error message and exit the program.

 ## Error Handling